Please Wait

 PEPs themselves are not criminals, but they carry an increased risk exposure requiring supplementary AML/CFT measures during onboarding.

-Why Should PEPs be Determined?
+Why Should PEPs Be Determined?

 Bribery and corruption have emerged as significant global challenges with far-reaching negative consequences.
 An estimated $1 trillion in bribes flows through corrupt channels annually, contributing to a staggering total corruption value of nearly 2.6 trillion dollars.
 The 2022 (CPI) Corruption Perceptions Index, evaluates nearly 180 global countries and territories to picture their risk level based on the perception existing about the level of corruption in the public sector, highlighting the importance.